Asureda/Project_2020_I/README.md

 ```
 ### Program-check 🔎

-In the OUTPUT foler is provided a run_check subfolder with input configuration parameters and graphs.
+In the OUTPUT folder is provided a run_check subfolder with input configuration parameters and graphs.
 Put the same parameters in the INPUT files, run the program and compare the graphs; they should be similar except for a random factor.

 ### Main theoretical characteristics ⌨️